Marnandez1/Portfolio/pages/about.md

 </font>

 My name is Martin Uribe Hernandez, a programmer from small town Hollister, California.
 I graduated from UCSC with a Bachelor of Science in
 <a class="grey-link" href="https://catalog.ucsc.edu/current/general-catalog/academic-units/baskin-engineering/computer-science-and-engineering/computer-science-bs"> Computer Science</a>.
-In my free time, I am developing a game under a small independent video game studio, *Dropped Mustard Games*, as the sole game programmer.
+In my free time, I am developing a game under a small independent video game studio, *Dropped Mustard Games*, as the sole game programmer. <br>

 I am interested in work, experience or any opportunities to collaborate with a team within this field.<br>

-Any questions?
-Let me help!
-Please reach out to  <b>hernandezmartin0489@hotmail.com </b>

 <!-- Tools I have experience with -->